davis-tessa/vrover2018/README.md

-Guide on udsing GitHub from James McAfee: https://github.com/james65535/h2k-Sessions/blob/master/Coding/coding-week2.md
+Guide on using GitHub from James McAfee: https://github.com/james65535/h2k-Sessions/blob/master/Coding/coding-week2.md

 IMPORTANT: Please see the team ONE DRIVE folder for additional documentation: